 This approach focuses heavily on documenting the children’s learning as well as allowing the children to really take on their interests.
-The parents and educators, as a community are there to support the learning process of the child over the time that they are there at a Reggio or a Reggio-inspired centre.
+The parents and educators as a community are there to support the learning process of the child over time that they are there at a Reggio-inspired centre.
 The learning is broken up into projects that are open-ended.
 Children are given certain concepts that they need to solve through research, questioning and experimentation.
 There is a strong focus on the arts, which is a vehicle to allow the child to express their thoughts and emotions through multiple mediums.
-Reggio also looks to expose the children to nature, which means there is a lot of outdoor play in environments that promote the use using natural items from the environment to be incorporated into their play.
-There are no standardized tests and learning is demonstrated through the projects that they explored, which was documented by the educator’s.
+Reggio also looks to expose the children to nature, which means there is a lot of outdoor play in environments that promote using natural items from the environment to be incorporated into their play.
+There are no standardized tests and learning is demonstrated through the projects that they explored, which is documented by the educators.

 In this educational method, children are exposed to a humanitarian, socially responsible and compassionate mode of approaching the world.
 Typically the educator that works with one group of children will be with that same group as they get older and go from one grade to the next.
 The arts and academics are fused together within the lessons.
 These schools are also zero technology in the classroom and exposure for the children.
-This methodology does however, only focuses on reading when the child reaches the age of seven, with emphasis on storytelling and learning through play.
+This methodology does, however, only focus on reading when the child reaches the age of seven, with emphasis on storytelling and learning through play.
 Part of the Waldorf teacher training is learning about anthroposophy, developed by Rudolf Steiner.
-Although not directly taught to the children, this spiritual philosophy does diffuse to some extent into the daily interactions.

 Applications in Programming: Blended versus Traditional Approach

-That said, it is important to understand that methods and pedagogies are frameworks that can inspire practice rather than cut and dry rubrics.
+That being said, it is important to understand that methods and pedagogies are frameworks that can inspire practice rather than be a cut-and-dry rubric.
 In the present moment, it is increasingly the case where programs adopt a blended approach incorporating two or more methods in their program.
 This is due to the fact that there are distinct advantages to curating aspects from each available method, and adapting it to engage children.

 Ultimately, the choice of curriculum boils down to the mission of a center.
 Is the goal to foster community, or to bring structure and process, or to bring children back to nature, or something entirely new?
-These are the questions that will help curate a curriculum.
-I hope that this article has provided insight and inspired questions!
+These are the questions that will help curate a curriculum!

 No matter which learning philosophy is followed, all of them share one very important practice: observation.
 Check out our post on the importance of observation in early childhood to learn more!